3 Square Root

 3.1 Square Root

-As we saw in Chapter 2 about logarithms, we sometimes have to deal with highly skewed data.
+As we saw in the Logarithms, we sometimes have to deal with highly skewed data.
 Square roots are another way to deal with this issue, with some different pros and cons that make it better to use us in some situations.
 We will spend our time in this section to talk about what those are.

 Below is a histogram of the average daily rate of the number of hotel stays.
 It is clear to see that this is another case where the data is highly skewed, with many values close to zero, but a few in the thousands.